The 5 Most-Read Answering Service Resources For Colleges & Universities

-Colleges and universities are increasingly turning to live answering services in order to better communicate with students and run their campuses more efficiently.
+Colleges and universities are increasingly turning to live answering services for higher education in order to better communicate with students and run their campuses more efficiently.
 Here are five posts that best describe the many ways answering services partner with colleges and universities:

 Quick Call Response